-3.4.7 Dispute Resolution Fees
+3.3.7 Dispute Resolution Costs

-Before acceptance of objections, each DRSP will publish a schedule of costs for the proceedings that it administers under this procedure.
+Before acceptance of objections, each DRSP will publish or has published a schedule of costs or statement of how costs will be calculated for the proceedings that it administers under this procedure.
 These costs cover the fees and expenses of the members of the panel and the DRSP's administrative costs.